EconometricInstitute/feb22012-programming-website/data/week7/1-course-overview.md

 - A single **terminal operation**
 Objects only start flowing through the pipeline and are actually processed when they are requested by a terminal operation.
 The data source and intermediate operations are called **lazy operations**.
 The terminal operation is a non-lazy operation.

-The most common way to obtain a Stream is by means of a new default method that was added to the Collection interface: `public default Stream<T> stream()`.
-The following code examples give us Stream objects:
+The most common way to obtain a Stream is by means of a new default method that was added to the Collection interface: `public default Stream<T> stream()`, which you can call for example on your favorite `ArrayList` or `HashSet` objects.

+The following code examples are some alternative ways to obtain `Stream` objects:
 ```java
 public default Stream<T> stream()
 // A stream that will emit three string objects